 2. Withdrawals and Deposits

-The minimum deposit at AvaTrade is $100.
+The smallest deposit amount with AvaTrade is $100.

 3. Account opening

 Account opening is fast and straightforward.
 Traders have several account options.
 A number of their products are only available for professional traders.

 Opening an account is simlar to other online brokers – it’s fast and simple.
 To register, you have to follow a standard procedure.
 They ask for your personal information.
 You verify the account by uploading either a copy of your ID card, driving license or passport.
 They ask for a copy of a recent utility bill or bank statement.

 - Standard account - account owned by an individual

 - Corporate account - account owned by a legal entity

 - Islamic account - a swap-free account